dinesh-jonnalagadda/Dadda-algorithm-based-8-x-8-multiplier/README.md

 # Dadda-algorithm-based-8-x-8-multiplier
+The Dadda algorithm is a fast multiplication technique used in digital hardware, especially in high-speed arithmetic circuits.
+It reduces the number of partial products efficiently and arranges them in a tree structure to minimize the required number of addition stages.
+It’s similar to the Wallace tree, but Dadda's method is more optimized and uses fewer hardware resources, making it power- and area-efficient.
-This project contains all the files made during the process of making a semi-custom design of 8 bit dadda algorithm using cadence tools.
+This project contains the files created during the process of making a semi-custom design of 8 bit dadda algorithm using cadence tools.